ieco-lab/scariR/R/(0)_README_R.txt

 This function will create a map of establishment suitability based on a MaxEnt model trained using the `SDMtune` R package.
 It will optionally create thresholded versions of these maps using thresholds given by the MaxEnt algorithm.

+First used in vignette 070

 ## Changelog

+v0-
-- 2024-02-13- this version created to deal with maxent models without cross validation (no _CV)
+v1- 2024-02-13- this version created to deal with maxent models without cross validation (no _CV)

+----------create_risk_report.R----------

+## About

+This function creates a report at the country or state/province level for the risk of establishment of Lycorma delicatula.
+The report covers the major data outputs from this R package analysis, including current and future risk maps, range shift maps, risk plots and risk tables.

+First used in vignette 160

+## Changelog

+v0-

 ----------rescale_cloglog_suitability.R----------